 - Next, provide a place for that audience to meet you.
 For our ice cream service, perhaps we create a Facebook Group for local dessert connoisseurs.
 You don’t need to make the hard sell here; just associate your company with the topic, and make sure it’s a good experience.

 - Content marketing is an excellent inbound sales technique.
-Through blog posts, videos, podcasts, and more, companies can establish themselves as industry leaders in their respective fields.
+Through blog posts, videos, podcasts, AI chatbots, and more, companies can establish themselves as industry leaders in their respective fields.
 Once they’ve done so, customers seeking solutions will naturally gravitate toward that content.
 For example, if a local restaurant is looking for a new place to source their ice cream, they might turn to you if your company produces or sponsors a podcast they enjoy.

 - SEO is also key.
 If our ice cream shop ranks highly for the search terms “dessert near me” or “late night food,” we’re more likely to attract new customers.